Robyn Brown Speaks Out Against Lies, Reveals If She Is Leaving Kody

 — Camron Blehm (@MissCamronBrook) February 9, 2017

-Now Robyn Brown is actually going to her Twitter account to defend herself against these rumors.
+Robyn Brown headed to her Twitter account to defend herself against these rumors.
 The Brown family used to always ignore rumors, but as time has gone by, they have started to talk out about them more often.
-Now Robyn is going to her Twitter account to defend herself and even reveal how close she really is to Kendra Pollard now.
+Now, Robyn is going to her Twitter account to defend herself and reveal how close she really is to Kendra Pollard.
 Kendra has been talking to the tabloids about the Brown family for years.

 “Hey tabloids!
 Kendra is NOT my friend and I don’t talk to her.
 Ever.
 Period.
 I am not pregnant and I am not divorcing Kody.
 All lies!”

 The fact that Robyn Brown has denied these rumors makes fans think they are probably not true.
-If she was pregnant, she might have gone ahead and shared that news with her fans.
+If she was pregnant, she might have shared that news with her fans.
 Instead, Robyn is saying that none of this is true at all.
-The fans are speaking out to her talking about how they check out the family Twitter accounts to see if things are true or not.
+Fans are speaking out to her talking about how they check out the family Twitter accounts to see if things are true or not.
 A few people are asking who Kendra is because they have no clue at all.
-If you follow the Brown family, you known that Kendra used to be friends with them, but it does sound like that has changed now.
+If you follow the Brown family, you know that Kendra used to be friends with them, but it does sound like that has changed now.

-When Kendra originally shared this news, she said “She intends to move 100 miles away, to Utah, and she told me she could move out of their Las Vegas home as soon as around Easter.
+When Kendra originally shared this news, she said, “She intends to move 100 miles away, to Utah, and she told me she could move out of their Las Vegas home as soon as around Easter.
 She says Kody is no longer the man she fell in love with.”

 She even said that she thought that this would be the end of Sister Wives.
-The fans would be really upset if this show ended up coming to an end.
+Fans would be really upset if this show ended up coming to an end.
 They love it and really want to see Madison’s new baby and how Meri and Kody are doing now.

 Wow serious pic! ????Get your binge-watch on and watch full episodes of #SisterWives on #TLCgo! https://t.co/E3tzXWeLan pic.twitter.com/uTjftlhyAe